sroracle/apkfoundry/docs/configuration.rst

     ;
     on_failure = stop

+    ; Key with which to re-sign APKs outside of the container.
+The key ; should exist in /etc/apkfoundry/keys/{project name} on each builder ; that it is used.
+By default, a key is created along with the ; container and that is used for signing packages inside of it.
+When ; this option is left blank (the default), no re-signing will occur.
+    ; Since the internal key is tied to the lifetime of the container, it ; is recommended that its public key (/af/key/*.pub) is copied at some ; point for the packages to be directly usable if this option is left ; blank.
+    key =

     ; Settings can also be scoped by event type (overrides global ; project settings).
     ; [MR]